kuntz09matthew/Financial-Assistance-App/NEW_PROJECT_SETUP_ROADMAP.md

 - Ensure all scripts and configuration files are easy to understand and maintain
 - All features and setup steps must be implemented with production quality, modular design, error handling, validation, and documentation.
 - Use realistic test data for a ~$60k/year household for all test/demo data.
+- **Always run `npm run build` before testing or running the Electron app to ensure your latest code changes are included.**
 - Always confirm the next unchecked item before starting.
 Implement only that item completely before moving on.
 - After each item is finished, create a release to ‘save my spot’ (version bump, commit, changelog, GitHub release).
 - The system must automatically detect changes since the last release, commit them, and update documentation.
 - If a change in technology or approach is required, update the roadmap accordingly (do not remove features, but add new ones if needed for robustness).
-- Add the ability for the app to automatically check GitHub for updates after it has been downloaded and installed, so users can pull down new releases.
+- [x] Add the ability for the app to automatically check GitHub for updates after it has been downloaded and installed, so users can pull down new releases.
 - After the initial setup roadmap is complete, add explicit steps to download and install the first version of the app before moving on to feature development.

 ---